 Murria: I currently work as a clinical hygienist in a restorative, general dental practice.
 I work as a hygiene faculty member with Align Technology, a dental technology company sharing clinical education programs with general dentistry teams all over North America.

-I am also executive director of a 501c3 non-profit organization called Hygienists for Humanity that helps the underserved and communities experiencing homelessness all over the country gain access to dental hygiene products and services.
+I am also the executive director of a 501c3 non-profit organization called Hygienists for Humanity, which helps the underserved and communities experiencing homelessness all over the country gain access to dental hygiene products and services.

 Machado: What do you do in this work setting?
 Job tasks?
 Treatments or procedures?
 Education?

-Daily, I work to create opportunities for professionals to give back to the community of their choice.
-Daily we work on marketing, operational record-keeping, and community outreach.
+I work to create opportunities for professionals to give back to the community of their choice.
+Daily, we work on marketing, operational record-keeping, and community outreach.
 We work with national agencies to create partnerships to help more people get access to the care they deserve.

 Machado: How did you get to this position?

 Murria: I am extremely passionate about continuing education and connecting with peers and colleagues.
-Through continuing education, national conferences, and networking opportunities, my career path directed towards my current roles.
-Being active in dental hygiene-related advocacy, being present at dental hygiene professional development conferences, and furthering my dental hygiene education has solidified my role as a leader in the dental industry.
+Through continuing education, national conferences, and networking opportunities, my career path directed me toward my current roles.
+Being active in dental hygiene-related advocacy, being present at dental hygiene professional development conferences, and furthering my dental hygiene education have solidified my role as a leader in the dental industry.

 Machado: How did creating your non-profit come about?